-With its top-notch resorts, restaurants, spas and hotels, Puerto Vallarta is a great vacation destination for folks with some cash to spend.
-But if your budget is smaller, can you make a low-cost Puerto Vallarta trip work?
+With its top-notch resorts, restaurants, spas and hotels, tourist attractions, awesome sunny weather, and cool places to visit, Puerto Vallarta is a great vacation destination for folks with some cash to spend.
+But if your budget is smaller, you can make a cheap Puerto Vallarta trip work.

 Come during the summer for cheaper lodging

 Like with any popular destination, a big way to plan an affordable trip is to travel during the offseason.
 For Puerto Vallarta, this means the summer months of July through September.
 PV is most popular during the winter, when the freezing denizens of Canada and the northern U.S. states flock to the nice weather of the Mexican coasts.

 Temps rise in summer, with the warmest month being August, with an average temperature of about 93 degrees.
 That’s hot, but it’s not unbearable, especially since you’re likely to be spending a lot of time in the water and at the beach.

 Because fewer people visit in the summer, you can often find great deals on lodging and other necessities.
 Two of us stayed at the Hotel Posada de Roger for two weeknights, and with an advance purchase, we paid only $92 total (taxes included).
 That works out to $23 per night per person – almost as cheap as a hostel!